Puppy training 101: Expert tips to help you raise a happy, well-mannered dog

 “Puppies want to explore, and although it’s cute when your puppy pulls on the leash, someday your 10-pound puppy will be 75 pounds, and they will want to repeat that behavior,” Thorpe warns.

-Consider using a training tool like the Trip Less Trainer for bigger dogs- or determined leash pullers- a shorter leash the human holds using a thumb tab.
-The shortened strap prevents the dog or the owner from tripping or getting tangled.
-It allows the owner to correct behavior issues quickly.
+Consider using a training tool like the Trip Less Trainer (for bigger dogs or determined leash pullers) or a shorter leash that the human holds with a thumb tab.
+The Trip Less Trainer is a specialized leash attachment that helps prevent your dog from getting tangled in the leash or tripping you or themselves.

 New dog owners must remember this training tip: puppies have short attention spans.
 They do best when you keep training sessions short and mix obedience training with playtime.